 Looking for pizza?
 Try Pizzeria Au Fil de L’Eau right on the edge of the Sorgue.
 They offer vegetarian options, too.

 Breakfast onwards – Le Café du Village opens for coffee and welcomes you for an apero.
 In the heart of one of the town’s antique villages, this café-restaurant is popular with dealers and locals.
 The menu features daily specials and traditional Provencal recipes with a modern twist.
 Make sure to book a table in advance.

 It’s time for a cocktail, l’heure de l’apéro.
 Have an aperitif or a meal at the local’s favourite Le Cafe de France.
 It’s right in the town centre at 14 Place de la Liberté.

-La Cour au Saveurs (4, rue Louis Lopez) has the best chocolate in Provence, according to Julie at Vaucluse Dreamer.
+According to Julie at Vaucluse Dreamer, La Cour au Saveurs (4, rue Louis Lopez) has the best chocolate in Provence.

 Tourist Office (Office de Tourisme)